nearform/react-patterns-workshop/slides.md

 <div class="dense">

 - We will be optimizing the rerendering of `DarkModeButtonChallenge` so we need to know when it renders
-- A simple way to do this is to add a console log to the component.
+- A simple way to do this is to add a console log to the component's body.
 E.g. `console.log("dark mode button rendered")`
 - Another way would be to use the React dev tools chrome extension (see next slide)
-- Initially clicking the "Show filters" button will cause a re-render of the Dark mode button as a side effect
+- Clicking the **Show filters** button will cause a re-render of the Dark mode button as a side effect.
+This is unnecessary and we'll learn how to prevent it from happening

 </div>